aspotter99/dtsc-chi-warmup-image-generator/README.md

     Found 2000 images belonging to 2 classes.

-Now we can create a basic CNN model.
+We then compile a basic CNN model.

 ```python